Introduction

 Tools Needed: NextPhone, Google Calendar, Pipedrive, Gmail, Twilio (SMS), Slack

 Why It Works: Turns verbal commitment into scheduled appointment before customer hangs up.
 Automated reminders reduce no-shows by 40-50%.
 CRM stays updated automatically, giving team members full context before appointments.
+CRM integrations save sales teams 4 hours per week per rep—that's time reinvested in closing deals instead of data entry.

 Recipe #4: After-Hours Emergency Workflow